C3ETH/.github/profile/README.md

 We are helping community members from a wide variety of countries and languages to onboard and enable the widest participation possible.
 Moreover, we are also dedicating ourselves to localizing every piece of Cardano Catalyst content and making it accessible across the globe.

-## Which countries are in the Eastern Hemisphere community?
+## Which countries are involved in the Eastern Hemisphere?

 As of now, we have members from Japan, Vietnam, Indonesia, Australia, New Zealand, Phillipines, and South Korea.
+Hence, we are called the Eastern Townhall team.

 ## C3ETH Stake Pool